Feds bust nine on gambling charges

 Those charged by the grand jury included Carmelo Polito, 63, of Whitestone; Agostino Gabrielle, 35, of Glendale; Joseph Macario, 68, of West Islip, LI; Salvatore Rubino, 58, of Bethpage, LI; Joseph Rutigliano, 63, of Commack, LI; Mark Feuer, 59, of Oceanside, LI; Anthony Pipitone, 49, of Deer Park, LI; Vito Pipitone, 40, of Wellington, Fla.; and Nassau County Police Detective Hector Rosario, 49, of Mineola, LI.

 Seven were arraigned Tuesday in Brooklyn before U.S. Magistrate Judge James Cho, according to Peace’s office.
-Vito Pipitone was arrested in Florida and was expected to be appear in federal court in Miami.
+All seven were released on bond.
+Vito Pipitone was arrested in Florida and was expected to appear in federal court in Miami.
 Rutigliano was still at large.
-Peace's office said all seven charged in Queens were released on bond Tuesday afternoon.

 The government alleges that two sites for the gambling operations are located in Glendale: La Nazionale Soccer Club at 80-13 Myrtle Ave. and the Glendale Sports Club at 74-03 Myrtle Ave.